 Researchers work largely independently on their projects while at the reserve.
 Cloudbridge staff are available to assist with planning your research by providing background information and in-depth knowledge of the conditions and biology in the reserve.
 Staff will also work with you to determine if there are any resources or assistance the reserve can provide (i.e. general equipment such as ropes or tools, or providing an assistant for field work).

 Researchers are typically expected to contribute approximately one day a week helping with reserve work.
-For example, researchers may greet visitors at the Welcome Centre (a good time to do data entry or other computer work), or assist with tree planting or reserve maintenance.
+For example, researchers may greet visitors at the Welcome Center (a good time to do data entry or other computer work), or assist with lab maintenance.

 Being given permission to conduct independent research in the reserve includes the following conditions: